 Somerset Cider Vinegar is packed in the highest spec containers

-Our containers are made from High Density Polyethylene (HDPE).
-This is the highest spec plastic used for food packaging (and the most expensive).
-There is no possibility of chemical leeching from HDPE and it is safe to store your cider vinegar in our containers.
+HDPE is the highest specification (and the most expensive) plastic used for food packaging.
+It is leech resistant, and it is safe to store your cider vinegar in our containers.